dvcrn/chatgpt-ui/README.md

 # ChatGPT UI

-ChatGPT to host yourself, targeted at business-ey usecases that may be useful within a company, written in Elixir + LiveView
+ChatGPT (or Claude / Gemini Pro) to host yourself, targeted at business-ey usecases that may be useful within a company, written in Elixir + LiveView

 ![screenshot](screenshot.png)

 ## What is this?

-The goal is to create a simple ChatGPT UI that uses the OpenAI APIs directly, for you and your company to self-host.
+The goal is to create a simple ChatGPT UI, for you and your company to self-host.

-### Why?

-According to the [OpenAI API Usage Policy](https://openai.com/policies/api-data-usage-policies), data from ChatGPT usage will be used to train their models.
-Usage of the API however, will not.

-Some companies want to offer ChatGPT internally to their employees, but without having company data end up in the training set.

 ## Features

-- Support for OpenAI GPT4 and Anthropic Claude models (through bedrock)
+- Support for OpenAI GPT4, Google Gemini (through Vertex) and Anthropic Claude models (through bedrock)
 - "Scenarios" for repetitive tasks you find yourself doing a lot
 - Use your own OpenAI API key
 - Google OAuth authentication